 God is dead is perhaps one of the most commonly misunderstood phrases in all of 19th century literature.
 The phrase should not be taken literally, as in, "God is now physically dead," or, "Jesus, both the son of God and God himself, died on the cross"; rather, it is Nietzsche's controversial way of saying that God has ceased to be a reckoning force in the people's lives, even if they don't recognize it...
 Thus, according to Nietzsche, it is time to transcend both the concept of God and the "good versus evil" dichotomy found within most religions.

-Nietzsche turned against the Buddhist negations of life adhered to by the philosopher Arthur Schopenhauer – a withdrawal from want for the sake of serenity.
-Nietzsche held to an embrace of life that included the bad side of good experiences.
-Also, he disapproved of romantic flight from reality or any other form of intoxication.
+Nietzsche turned against the Buddhist negations of life adhered to by the philosopher Arthur Schopenhauer — a negation that meant withdrawal from want for the sake of serenity.
+Nietzsche held to an embracing life bravely, an embrace that included the bad side of good experiences.
+With this bravery and embrace he disapproved of romantic flights from reality or any other form of intoxication.
+His views, expressed in his books, would make him a popular figure among leading 20th century intellectuals.

 Nietzsche objected to the promises of a happy future that were floating about Europe in the late 1800s.
-He was right in-so-far as a common stupidity (including stupidity by aristocrats) would create two of the world's most horrific wars – made so by advances in technology.
+He was no optimist.
+He feared the stupidity that created two of the world's most horrific wars.

 Here on YouTube is a better description of Nietzsche